Khunjaoba

-Khunjaoba was a Meitei king of the Ningthouja dynasty of Medieval Manipur.
-He ruled from 1652 CE to 1666 CE.
+Khunjaoba (1622–1666) was a Meitei king of the Ningthouja dynasty of Medieval Manipur.
+He ruled from 1652 to 1666.
 Starting from the time of his father Khagemba, there were many events of Muslim migration and settlement.
 It continued till his time.
 He constructed canals and embankments around the Khwairamban marketplace.

 Conquests

 In 1657, he defeated the leader of the Kabaw Valley.
 When he and his brother Tonaba confronted the Samjok king in 1652, the Kuyong tribes launched an invasion of the Meitei kingdom.
 Thus, Khunjaoba's queen Takhembi, along with her Thang Ta instructor Sarangcha and the wife of Khunjaoba's brother, Sanakhombi, readied themselves for battle and ultimately defeated the Kuyong tribes, driving them away.

 Khunjaoba defeated the Samjok king twice in 1653 and 1659.

 Death of two family members

 At that time, the leader of the Maram tribes failed to pay the annual tribute.
 To address this, he dispatched his younger brother Tonaba (the father of Paikhomba) along with Paikhomba's elder brother to gather the tribute.
 Nevertheless, the Maram chief murdered both Tonaba and Paikhomba's elder brother as retaliation for his father's death at the hands of Khagemba.